hms-networks/flexy-thingworx-connector/README.md

 #### Source Code
 Source code and an Eclipse project for the Flexy Java app are made available in the [hms-networks/flexy-thingworx-connector](https://github.com/hms-networks/flexy-thingworx-connector) repository on GitHub.
 It is also included in the /source-flexy-java-app/ folder of Flexy Thingworx Connector release \(.zip\) files.

+### FTP User Setup
+The FTP user account is required when the Flexy's local time is not set to UTC.
+The connector is able to run without an FTP user account if the local time is set to UTC.
+To create a FTP user account, follow the below steps:
+1. Navigate to the Ewon Flexy's users page via Setup -> Users
+2. Click "Add" to bring up the create new user window
+3. Fill in any desired first and last name
+4. Fill in a user login to be used in the connector config for FTP user access
+5. Fill in a user password to be used in the connector config for FTP user access
+6. Set "Tag Page Allowed" to "default"
+7. Set "User Directory Allowed" to "/usr/(Default)"
+8. Set the "Global user rights" to enable "FTP server access"
+9. Click "Add User"

 ##### Cloning